OU Medicine Makes Special House Call for COHFH Family

 OU Medicine has sponsored nine Central Oklahoma Habitat for Humanity home builds in the past; however, this year’s build was special to both the volunteers and the receiving family.

-On December 2, 2014 Ajah had her first heart surgery at OU Medicine, and all went well.
-However, a few days later, on December 7, Brielle was admitted in the ICU and was then diagnosed with Type 1 Diabetes.
+On December 2, 2014, Ajah had her first heart surgery at OU Medicine, and all went well.
+However, a few days later, on December 7, Brielle was admitted to the ICU and was then diagnosed with Type 1 Diabetes.
 Both sisters were in the hospital for a week before being released.

 The OU Medicine team, along with OU Physicians, OU Children’s Physicians, College of Medicine and OU Medical Systems was able to help this family in a way unrelated to healthcare, which was a very rewarding opportunity for them.